Susan Powter: The Susan Powter Online platform and other ventures of the 2000s

 In 2002, Powter published The Politics of Stupid, a book that encouraged women to take control of their minds and bodies from food manufacturers, corrupt governments, and fitness/diet industries.
-The book was similar in content to other popular media of that time, such as the book Fast Food Nation and the film Super Size Me.
 While her motto in her early years was, "Eat, breathe, and move", by 2002 it had evolved to, "Eat, breathe, move, and think".

 She also launched an online platform with message boards to foster an online community, free articles and other content; it also served as a vehicle to sell her book, videos, and subscription-based multimedia e-zine.

 In 2004, while on the book tour for The Politics of Stupid, she filmed Trailer Park Yoga in her Winnebago motorhome to show exercise workouts that can be done in small spaces, and released it on DVD.

 From 2005 to at least 2008, Powter also offered yoga and fitness classes for Rosie O'Donnell's R Family Vacations.
 During this time, she also started adding a series of videos, sold in DVD packages, styled as the "Lifestyle Exchange Program".
 She would later include in the packages additional options such as private consultations, online cooking classes, self-esteem seminars, and recipes.

 In 2008, she was living in Seattle.
 She started the year by remaking her website to remove the community discussion boards.
 She also released a revised edition of The Politics of Stupid, and prepared to release a new set of workout videos for download.
 She signed with a new management company: Rosie O'Donnell's KidRo Productions.

-Current ventures
+Current activities

 In October 2024, Powter released her memoir, And Then Em Died...
 Stop the Insanity!
 A Memoir.
-An upcoming documentary about her life, Stop the Insanity: Finding Susan Powter, co-produced by actress Jamie Lee Curtis, has been filmed.
+A documentary about her life, Stop the Insanity: Finding Susan Powter, co-produced by actress Jamie Lee Curtis, and directed by Zeberiah Newman, was released in 2025.